AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/class-8.md

 ## Exit Recap, Attendance, and Reminders, 5 mins

-- [ ] Create FakeCar-Login Assignment
+- [ ] Create FakeCar-Authentication Assignment
 - [ ] Create Class 8 Blog Assignment
 - [ ] Prepare for next by completing all of your pre-class lessons
 - [ ] Complete the feedback survey